The Revenue Assurance Challenge and Opportunity

 - Post Process Checks; for instance checking that output from a process is relevant compared to the input.

-Inomial’s customisable RA platform provides re-rating, reconciliation, fraud detection and other features which are customised on a per-deployment basis to fit the specific requirements of an operator.
+Inomial’s customisable Revenue Assurance platform provides re-rating, reconciliation, fraud detection and other features which are customised on a per-deployment basis to fit the specific requirements of an operator.

 - A forensic RA study of any already known problem